 In this sequence, The Woman calls The Man “her ghost” and leans toward him, although they do not physically interact beyond that gesture.
 The narrator explains, “He never knows if he advances toward her, if he is led, if he is making it up, or if he is dreaming.”
 The images conclude with a dissolve to black as the narrator mentions the word “dreaming.”

-In this moment, Marker (through the narrator) addresses the nature of motion picture as a product of uncertainty.
+In this moment, Marker (through the narrator) frames the nature of motion picture as a product of uncertainty.
 The Man, in this case a stand-in for the audience, is unsure whether he has seen true motion or if he simply imagined it.
 This phenomenon is endemic to film.
+As the film scholar Vivian Sobchack says in discussing the film, “La Jetée allegorizes in its explicit narrative … the transformation of the moment to momentum that constitutes the ontology of the cinematic and the latent background of every film.”
+We go to the cinema to be tricked into believing figures onscreen are alive, but here, Marker lays the skeleton-like frames of film bare for us to gaze at.

-As aforementioned, all motion in cinema is the product of rapidly alternating images and blank frames.
-This comes across to the audience as motion, but is in reality a product of the human mind filling in spaces between still frames to create that illusion.
+All motion in cinema is the product of rapidly alternating these frames with and blankness.
+This comes across to the audience as movement, but is in reality a product of the human mind filling in spaces between still frames to create that illusion.
 Like The Man, audiences can only assume they are watching movement when they see a movie, because that is what their eyes seem to be telling them.
-Films are therefore dreamlike mental projections; cinematic motion seems real, even though the trick is taking place solely in the viewer’s mind (not unlike the stereoscopic effect).
+Films are therefore also dreamlike mental projections; cinematic motion seems real, even though the trick is taking place solely in the viewer’s mind (not unlike the stereoscopic effect).

 Marker’s ethereal aesthetic is exemplified when The Woman does eventually move; her motion is so brief, so subtle and so sudden that the audience does a double-take, reassuring themselves that what they are perceiving is motion.
 After the initial stills of The Man in the future-present and The Woman as he sees her in the past, the narrator stops talking and a soundtrack of bird calls takes over.
 The shot reopens on The Woman sleeping in bed, ostensibly naked, covered by a blanket.